Is solar right for my home?

 What is Solarize?

 Solarize is a grassroots community-based outreach event to make going solar easier and more affordable.
 LEAP and other local partners have organized to provide a one-stop shop for education, installations, and financing for your solar project.
-Solarize will use concepts such as bulk purchasing and free solar site assessments to make the process easy and affordable.
+Solarize uses bulk purchasing and free solar site assessments to make the process easy and affordable.

 What to expect when joining Solarize?